unic/stages/README.md

 }
 ```

 Where `config` and `render` works the same way as the same properties on the Form component.
-The data is automatically
+The data and errors are automatically
-synced to the root component, which means you can create ulimited deep data/form structures.
+synced up to the parent and root components, which means you can create ulimited deep data/form structures.
+This can be very useful if you
+for example have a subform which needs to load async data but is not always shown, to prevent loading that data even if there's no need for it.